DoYoungDo/when_expression_compiler/README.en.md

 # When Expression Compiler

-This is a simple When expression compiler project used to parse and execute VS Code `when` expressions.
+This is a simple When expression compiler project with fewer than 500 lines of code (including test code), used to interpret and execute VS Code `when` expressions.

 > [VS Code when expression specification](https://code.visualstudio.com/api/references/when-clause-contexts)